vdhamer/Photo-Club-Hub-HTML/.github/README.md

 This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML website or subsite.
-That website serves as an alternative for users to view the images on devices running Android, Windows, MacOS, etc.
+That website serves as an alternative for the `Photo Club Hub` iOS app: it allows users to view the images on devices running Android, Windows, MacOS, etc.

 ## Comparison to iOS app